8 keys to create an effective annual plan for 2025

 Saoirse says

 standard practice at Stripe is to reforecast once a quarter.
 She was at Microsoft during the 2008 economic crash, and there it was once a week.
-Every six months is probably appropriate and sufficient for most businesses, although it of course depends on the organization and how quickly things are changing.
+Every six months is probably appropriate and sufficient for most businesses, although it of course depends on the organisation and how quickly things are changing.

 Some companies even opt for